VikramjitSinghRathee/Machine-Learning-And-Deep-Learning-Projects/Model Evaluation and Validation/Predicting Boston Housing Prices/README.md

 # Model Evaluation and Validation
 ## Project: Predicting Boston Housing Prices

+Info: Utilized Boston Housing dataset which contains aggregated data on various features for houses in Greater Boston communities, including the median value of homes for each of those areas.
+Decision Tree Regressor was used to train on the housing dataset.
+Furthermore, grid search technique was also implemented to tune the performance of the regressor by finding optimal parameter values.
+The optimized model was then be used to estimate the best selling price for your client homes.

 ### Install

 This project requires **Python** and the following Python libraries installed: